Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ###Behavior Variables

-Some objects have additional behavior that is either unique to that specific object, or all objects of a particular [type](#type).
+Some objects provide additional behavior.
 This functionality is accessible as Object member variables, but will be `nil` unless the Object includes the behavior.

 !!!example
 	The "Counter" Object has a `Counter` member variable.
 We'll use it to increment and retrieve the counter's value.